 How did you celebrate your last birthday?
-Chances are you had a party that featured a cake decorated in candles.
+Chances are you had a party that featured a cake decorated with candles.
 Did you ever take time to think where these traditions got their start?
-If you guessed in the late 19th or early 20th centuries, you’d be wrong.
+If you guessed in the Victorian era, you’d be wrong.
 Most are much older.
+(This post is a companion piece to Melina Druga’s WWI Trilogy, Angel of Mercy, Those Left Behind and Adjustment Year, available wherever eBooks are sold.)

 Let’s examine the origins of some of our favorite birthday traditions.